 What Causes the Growth of Man Boobs

-There can be several triggers to the developement of gynecomastia, such as medication, stress, trauma, or tumor growth in any of the endocrine glands.
+There can be several triggers to the development of gynecomastia, such as medication, stress, trauma, in any of the endocrine glands.

 Androgens are the male sex hormones testosterone and DHT, which have masculinizing effects.

 Opposed to that are the estrogens, which are female sex hormones, responsible for feminizing effects in the body.

 Men and women both have androgens and estrogens, but in men, the ratio should heavily favor androgens, while estrogen levels should be relatively low.

 In the case of gynecomastia, key features include elevated estrogen levels and suppressed testosterone.
 That is, high estrogens, low androgens, which causes poor androgen:estrogen ratio.

 Simply put, the body over produces the female sex hormones, which actually end up triggering the growth of soft tissue in the chest.

 Also note that it doesn't necessarily mean that you need to have low androgen levels to have gyno.
 Estrogens can shoot up even with high androgen levels, great example of this is the use of steroids without proper anti-estrogen in the cycle.

 Another hormone that tends to be elevated in men with gyno is called prolactin.
 It's a milk producing hormone, that tends to elevate during estrogen dominance.